 Yet for some reason I didn’t have this “Strong Maternal Connection” like I expected.
 I think this had to do with the fear of loosing baby, and protecting myself from the pain I knew would happen if I did.
 But I’m not 100% sure.

 Oddly enough during this time I started to feel like I was getting re-connected with my body’s natural rhythms.
 And I think that was the most revealing thing for me.

 It was only 2 weeks, but it has informed my choices and how I re-built my entire relationship with myself since then.

-But I am going to say that I was extremely blessed with my delivery.
+I am going to say that I was extremely blessed with my delivery.
 It went the way I hoped, and I had the people around me I wanted.
-Heck it went so smoothly I had to be convinced I was actually in labour up to 3 hours before the delivery.
-I figured I would do what was asked just to humour my husband and doula…
+Heck, it went so smoothly I had to be convinced I was actually in labor up to 3 hours before the delivery.
+I figured I would do what was asked just to

 But the big thing was that I found the process entirely empowering.

 Having dealt with many situations where my power was taken from me, the delivery I had felt like I was getting permission back to not only be empowered.
 But to be powerful in my own right.

 I belive that every woman is entitled to this kind of delivery (no matter what the mechanics of it are).
 And I am thankful daily that I had the opportunity to experience this.